-The majority of MS and PhD students accepted to a SESE graduate program are offered financial support for the academic year (August-May) by means of a Graduate Research or Teaching Assistant (RA/TA) position.
-Financial support is not available for MNS students.
+The majority of MS and PhD students accepted to a SESE graduate program are offered financial support for the academic year (August-May) by means of a Graduate Research or Teaching Associate (RA/TA) position.
+Financial support is generally not available for MNS students.

-MS students typically receive 2 years of guaranteed financial support and PhD students typically receive 5 years of support.
-Renewal of support is contingent upon the student maintaining satisfactory academic progress in their graduate program and satisfying all requirements and obligations of any assistantships.
-(Please refer to Academic and Research Performance Evaluations section for more information).
+MS students typically receive 2 years of guaranteed academic year financial support through an RA or TA or some combination of both.
+PhD students typically receive 5 years of guaranteed academic year financial support through an RA or TA or some combination of both.
+Renewal of support is contingent upon the student maintaining satisfactory academic progress in their graduate program and satisfying all requirements and obligations of any associateships.
+Please refer to Academic and Research Performance Evaluations section for more information.
 Financial support may extend beyond these timeframes pending availability of funds.
-Financial support typically includes a stipend, tuition remission, and health insurance for the student.
-Students must enroll in health insurance via the

-Campus Services section of My ASU in order to have coverage.
-Tuition remission does not cover class fees, tuition-related fees, or taxes.
-Students not requiring financial support from SESE may elect not to receive an assistantship and should indicate this in their admissions application.
+Financial support for students with RA/TA positions typically includes a stipend, tuition remission, and individual student health insurance.
+Students must enroll in health insurance via the Campus Services section of My ASU in order to have coverage.
+Tuition remission does not cover program fees, tuition-related fees, or taxes.
+Students not requiring financial support from SESE may elect not to receive an associateship and should indicate this in their admissions application.
 For students who have applied for and/or received federal financial aid, acceptance of RA/TA positions may decrease financial aid eligibility.